 - Many factors play into how much the private mortgage insurance premium will be

 - Credit scores

 Many borrowers do not like the fact that they need to make an added payment to their monthly mortgage payment such as private mortgage insurance.
-What Is Lender Paid Mortgage Insurance?
-Lender Paid Mortgage Insurance has been created and launched to satisfy borrowers who do not want to make that extra additional monthly payment on top of their regular monthly mortgage payment.
+Lender Paid Mortgage Insurance is an option conventional mortgage borrowers have.
+Lender Paid Mortgage Insurance has been created and launched to satisfy borrowers who do not want to make that extra additional monthly payment on top. of their regular monthly mortgage payment.

 There are two types of Lender Paid Mortgage Insurance:

 - The borrower can pay upfront lender paid mortgage insurance

 - The one time upfront private mortgage insurance premium can be paid with sellers concessions

 - The lender can give a lender credit and cover lender paid mortgage insurance